the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 ```
 You're correct!

 The `GROUP BY` clause divides the rows returned from `SELECT` statement into groups.
-For each group, you can apply an aggregate function e.g. `SUM()` to calculate the sum of items or `COUNT()` to get the number of items in the groups.
+For each group, you can apply an aggregate function e.g. `SUM()` to calculate the sum of, number data type, items or `COUNT()` to get the number of items in the groups.

-The statement clause divides the rows by the values of the columns specified in the `GROUP BY` clause and calculates a value (aggregate) for each group.
+The statement groups the equal-value rows of the columns specified in the `GROUP BY` clause and calculates an aggregate value for each group.

 > Note: Aliases used in `SELECT` cannot be used in this clause, due to evaluation order.
 It doesn't even make sense.